MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-operators.md

 ### Exact matches

 Use double quotation marks around a keyword to perform an exact match.
-For example, searching on "Order Shipping time" will match the exact keywords in an knowledge article.
+For example, searching on "order shipping time" will match the exact keywords in an knowledge article.
 The search ignores commonly used words such as a, an, and the.

 :::image type="content" source="media/exact matches.png" alt-text="Exact matches":::